svenssonaxel/cygwin-portable/README.txt

 - Run Cygwin-portable-setup.bat to start the installation with correct settings.

 - Follow the guided installation process as usual, choosing any additional packages you want.
-  (The cygwinports repository is included in case you want something from there.)

 - Done!